airliecassidy/mumt-307-gesture-audio/README.md

 |Reverb Wet    | 50-100ms| |
 |Active on/off | 20-100ms| |

-## Challenges & Solutions
+## 6. Challenges & Solutions
-> *Problem:* The thumbs-up gesture proved unreliable because MediaPipe's z-coordinate estimation (depth from monocular camera) is less accurate than x/y positioning.
+> **Problem:** The thumbs-up gesture proved unreliable because MediaPipe's z-coordinate estimation (depth from monocular camera) is less accurate than x/y positioning.
 The thumb's position relative to the camera
 >

 *Solution:* Changed the detection logic to rely on y-coordinate comparison (thumb tip above wrist in screen space) rather than z-depth.
 This sacrificed some angle tolerance but significantly improved reliability for front-facing camera positions.

+> **Problem:** Transitional hand positions between gestures (e.g., moving from fist to palm) triggered unintended effect changes when the hand passed through configurations that momentarily matched other gestures.
+>

+*Solution:* Implemented a hold-time requirement (400ms) and gesture confirmation state machine.
+A gesture is only considered valid if it is maintained consistently for the full duration.
+Combined with a 700ms cooldown between triggers, this eliminated nearly all false positives during typical use.

+> **Problem:**
+>
+*Solution:*

 ## Future Work & Possible Improvements
+### .1 Live Audio Input Support
+The current system processes pre-recorded audio files.
+A valuable extension would be supporting live microphone input directly in Max/MSP via *[adc~]*, allowing real-time gesture control during live performance or recording.
+This would require rearchitecting the audio routing so that gesture data alone (not audio) flows through OSC, while Max/MSP handles audio I/O natively for lower latency.

-### .1 Daw Integration
+### .2 Daw Integration
 The current system operates as a standalone application.
-A natural extension would be integration with Digital Audio Workstations (DAWs) such as Ableton Live via Max for Live, or as a VST/AU plugin.
+A natural extension would be integration with DAWs such as Ableton Live via Max for Live, or as a VST/AU plugin.
 This would allow gesture control to be applied to any track within a production environment and enable recording automation data for later editing.

-### .2 Custom Gesture Training
+### .3 Custom Gesture Training
 The rule-based gesture detection, while functional, limits users to predefined gestures.
 Implementing a user-trainable classifier (using the HAGRID dataset methodology outlined in the repository) would allow performers to define their own gesture vocabulary.
 This would involve capturing example frames, extracting landmark features, and training a k-NN or neural network classifier.

-### .3 Multi-Parameter Control
+### .4 Multi-Parameter Control
 Currently, the left hand controls a single "depth" parameter applied uniformly to all active effects.
 Future versions could map different finger distances to independent parameters—for example, thumb-to-index for reverb wet/dry, thumb-to-middle for distortion drive, and thumb-to-ring for delay feedback.

 ## Conclusion
 This projects success demonstrates the feasibility of hand gesture control for real-time audio effects using only commodity hardware.
 By combining MediaPipe's robust hand tracking with Max/MSP's flexible audio processing capabilities, the system achieves its primary goal: enabling hands-free manipulation of audio effects during musical performance.